zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Web Publish Activity view with the publish process status and API site url](media/e4-07.png "Web Publish Activity")

-    > If you don't see the **Web Publish Activity** view, you can find it on View menu-> Other Windows -> Microsoft Azure Activity Log
+    > If you don't see the **Web Publish Activity** view, you can find it on View menu-> Other Windows -> Microsoft Azure Activity Log.

 6. A web browser should open to the published site.
 If not, open the URL of the published Web API in a browser window.
 Initially, you will see a message that the page cannot be found.